 Is one of your New Year’s resolutions a commitment to stop smoking?
 If so, good job to taking that first step.
 Now, how exactly do you go about successfully completing your goal?
 Nicotine replacement products?
 Cold Turkey?

 Smoking can be considered one of the leading causes of death in this country, due to the huge amount of health issues in which is has a hand in creating.
 There is never a bad time to stop smoking because your lungs will immediately begin to repair the damage the cigarette smoking has caused.
 There are many ways to stop smoking, including the use of medication.
-If you are looking for a more natural way to stop smoking, you may want to consider several home remedies.
+If you are looking for natural remedies to quit smoking, you may want to consider several home remedies.

 These are just a few remedies you can take advantage of in your effort quit smoking.
-Remember, a strong mental constitution along with these remedies will help almost anyone break the habit.
+Remember, a strong mental constitution along with these natural remedies remedies to quit smoking will help almost anyone break the habit.
 Most importantly, believe in yourself!

 Oats are a heart healthy food that is high in fiber, omega-3 fatty acids, potassium, and folate.
 Eating oats can help lower levels of bad cholesterol and keep arteries clear, which helps to lower risk of heart disease.
 They also contain chemicals called avenathramides that can reduce stress, strengthen the nervous system, fight free radials, and combat high blood pressure.
 All of these benefits can be crucial for smokers who are at a higher risk for heart disease.